-Saafir’s first job out of college was in event planning at Columbia University, working in the office of President Lee Bollinger.
+Saafir’s first job out of college was in event planning at Columbia University, working in the office of president Lee Bollinger.
 It didn’t take long for her to realize it wasn’t a fit, and soon after she delved into publishing, writing for The Ave., a since-shuttered social and political magazine.
-Later, she landed at XXL as the sole research editor—a job much bigger than the paycheck she was earning, she says.
+Later she landed at XXL as the sole research editor—a job much bigger than the paycheck she was earning, she says.

 “After XXL I decided to freelance, and that’s when I started to work at every single magazine there is.
 Seventeen, InStyle, Lucky, Marie Claire, Maxim…everywhere.
-I was doing writing and research, but I would always get discouraged with the writing because I would pitch stories on women of color, and the response would always be, ‘That’s not our direction,’ or ‘That’s not our demo.’
+I was doing writing and research, but I would always get discouraged with the writing because I would pitch stories on women of color, and the response would always be ‘That’s not our direction’ or ‘That’s not our demo.’
 This was before #blackgirlmagic—before we were a trend—and I got tired of trying to force stories on women of color into the pages of other magazines.”
 A mentor gave her some simple, straightforward advice: “You’ve had this idea for your own magazine for years,” they told her.
 “Just do it.”

 Without financial backing to get the project off the ground, Saafir reluctantly started a Kickstarter (“I didn’t want people to think, ‘Oh, here she goes begging for money.’”)
 She ended up surpassing her goal, and thus, HANNAH was born, named after what her late father and his grandmother called the sun.

 Saafir describes the process of putting the magazine together as “loosely formulaic,” likening each issue to a time capsule.
-When deciding who to approach for covers, she asks herself, “What black woman has done something in this time frame that’s historic?
+When deciding whom to approach for covers, she asks herself, “What black woman has done something in this time frame that’s historic?
 I want to make sure that when we look back on these books we can say, ‘Yeah, that was a big moment.’”

 Members of the HANNAH team include deputy editor Aja Riddick, whom Saafir has known since high school; designer William Pope, Leahn’s father, who also goes by Pope Phoenix; creative producer Robert Vance; special events coordinator L’Rai Mensah; and assistant Kennedy Williams, among numerous others.
-They work with different writers, photographers, and stylists every issue.
+They work with different writers, photographers, and stylists on every issue.